Yareda21/frontend_interview/README.md

-# This is practice Frontend Interview Questions
+# This is  Frontend Interview Questions practice repo
+# go to each brach to see the available practice exercise